MerveKucukzoroglu/sverigeloppis/README.md

 # UX
 ## Strategy
+* The primary target audience for this E-commerce site is Swedish Flea Market: Loppis.
+Sweden has a culture for buying and selling second-hand items.
+* This platform will give users easy access to loppises around.
+Users can easily and safely announce their loppises.
-I designed this platform with desgin thinking approach.
+* I designed this platform with desgin thinking approach.
 With only the necessary content/information.
 User can surf the site easily and get the information they are looking for.

 ## User Stories
 Please find all my defined user stories [here](https://github.com/MerveKucukzoroglu/sverigeloppis/issues?q=is%3Aclosed+label%3AUSER-STORY)